ZhaoJG-CUP/ZhaoJG-CUP.github.io/index.md

 layout: page
 ---

-# About Me
+# BACKGROUD

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.
+Here is **JianGuo Zhao (赵建国)**.

-I am a senior undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+I am currently a professor at the Department of Geophysics, China University of Petroleum (Beijing).
+I recived my bachelor’s and master’s degrees from **Jilin University** in 1998 and 2002, respectively, and a Ph.D. degree from **Tohoku University, Japan**. in 2006.
+I started my career at the Department of Geophysics in **China University of Petroleum, Beijing**.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+My research interests include seismic modeling, and computational electromagnetics as well.If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *jianguo.zhao@gmail.com*

 ## Academic Background